Bayrakt4rdem/MIDI_ROBOT/README.md

 <br>
 After installing the docker into Raspberry Pi 4, run a docker container and attach to it (or use `exec -it`). `dev_ws` should be accesible.
 To check this, go to root directory with `cd /`.
 Then list all the directories with `ls`.
 Now, go into developer workspace with `cd dev_ws`.
 ### Rasberry Pi Pico/ESP
+MIDI has Raspberry Pi Pico W microcontroller.
+MIDI can be used with any microcontroller(ESP32) that can be coded in MicroPython. <br>
+To flash MicroPython into Pico W, this [tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3) could be followed.
+After flashing MicroPython, the provided scripts should be uploded into Pico W from [here](https://github.com/momeryigit/ME462-MIDI/tree/omar-test/sarp-esp).
 ### API